18F/18f.gsa.gov/_posts/2018-06-06-pif-extend-deadline-fall-2018.md

 opportunity.
 To date, these fellows have joined more than 30 government agencies for tours of duty.

-If you're an entrepreneur, data scientist, designer, and other type of technologist, **[apply for the Fall 2018 cohort](https://apply.pif.gov/) by 11:59 p.m.
+If you're an entrepreneur, data scientist, designer, or another type of technologist, **[apply for the Fall 2018 cohort](https://apply.pif.gov/) by 11:59 p.m.
 EST on June 24.**